wultra/powerauth-crypto/docs/Computing-and-Validating-Authentication-Codes.md

 ### Loop Unrolling

-The following examples explain how multi-factor authentication code components are derived from factor keys in the protocol.
+The following examples explain how multifactor authentication code components are derived from factor keys in the protocol.
 The core idea is that each additional factor extends a KMAC-based derivation chain, where `CTR_DATA` is always part of the input and `||` denotes byte concatenation.
 For 1F, the derived key is computed directly from `CTR_DATA` using factor 0 and then used to compute the MAC over request data.
-For 2F and 3F, the derivation becomes nested, so that factor 1 depends on the result of factor 0, and factor 2 depends on the result of factor 1 (which already includes factor 0).
+For 2F the derivation becomes nested, so that factor 1 depends on the result of factor 0.
 This chaining binds factors together in a deterministic order and ensures that the resulting authentication code cannot be computed or validated correctly unless all required factors are available.

 #### 1F component